A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 References...
 12

 Fish dishes at catering establishments are in great demand and are sold in large quantities.
-Fish contains 40 to 65% edible meat rich in proteins.
-The amount of proteins in soft raw fish ranges from 6.5 to 27%, and in boiled and fried fish - from 8 to 35%.
+Fish contains from 40 to 65% edible meat, rich in proteins.
+The amount of protein in soft raw fish ranges from 6.5 to 27%, and in boiled and fried fish - from 8 to 35%.
 About 90% of proteins are complete.
 The ratio of amino acids in them is close to optimal.

-In dishes prepared from perch, pike, bream, roach, burbot, crucian carp and other fish in central Russia, there are a lot of proteins that are extremely necessary for the life of the body.
-Here are comparative figures that speak about the nutritional value of fish dishes.
+Dishes prepared from perch, pike, bream, roach, burbot, crucian carp and other fish from central Russia contain a lot of proteins that are extremely necessary for the functioning of the body.
+Here are comparative figures indicating the nutritional value of fish dishes.
 In 100 gr. beef contains 19% protein, 9.5% fat, 0.4% carbohydrates, calorie content is 166.
-And in 100 gr. river fish contains on average 15.9% protein, 2.5% fat, 0.1% carbohydrates, calorie content is 91.
+And in 100 g. river fish on average contains 15.9% protein, 2.5% fat, 0.1% carbohydrates, calorie content is 91.

-The fish of central Russia are lean.
-In terms of taste, pike, pike perch and bream are in the first place.
-Burbot differs in that its liver reaches 7-9% of its own weight and it contains many nutrients.
+Fish from central Russia are considered low-fat.
+In terms of taste, pike, pike perch and bream come first.
+Burbot is distinguished by the fact that its liver reaches 7-9% of its own weight and it contains many nutrients.

-Fish dishes are widely used in medical or sparing nutrition.
+Fish dishes are widely used in medicinal or sparing nutrition.
 Doctors recommend a fish diet for obesity.

-Fish dishes are widely used in the daily diet, but are especially valued in the diet.
-This is due not only to high nutritional value and taste, but also to easy digestibility and beneficial effects on the body.
+Fish dishes are widely used in the everyday diet, but are especially valued in dietary nutrition.
+This is explained not only by its high nutritional value and taste, but also by its easy digestibility and beneficial effect on the body.

 1. Fish baking technology, assortment of dishes

 Baking fish is as follows.
-Fish products are placed in a shallow dish with a small amount of fat, but without preheating to a high temperature.
-Then the dishes with the fish are placed in the oven.
+Fish products are placed in a shallow container with a small amount of fat, but without preheating to a high temperature.
+Then the dishes with fish are placed in the oven.

-Bake mostly whole medium-sized fish or fish fillets.
-Especially tasty in baked form: carp, crucian carp, zuban, cod, halibut, notothenia, grenadier, merow, bluefish, butterfish, sole, sardine, mackerel, sea bass.
+Mostly whole small fish or fish fillets are baked.
+Especially tasty when baked: carp, crucian carp, dentex, cod, halibut, notothenia, grenadier, merrow, bluefish, butterfish, sole, sardine, mackerel, sea bass.

 You can bake fish with sour cream sauce or mayonnaise, in dough.